 ***this may change once we are done with 2nd internship negotiation After you successfully receive a new internship offer, please contact Cultural Vistas before you begin working.
 We will need to speak with your future supervisor to verify the appropriateness of the internship.
-You will have 30 days after the end successfully completing your previous internship to begin your new internship.
+You will have 30 days after successfully completing your previous internship to begin your new internship.
 If you do not begin a new internship within 30 days, you must return to Korea and end your WEST program.

 What paperwork do I need to begin my internship?

 Cultural Vistas will coordinate with your new Host Employer to create a DS-7002 form (internship/training plan).
 After the host employer completes and signs the DS-7002, Cultural Vistas will send participants the form, which must be signed and returned to be approved.
 A new DS-2019 (work eligibility document) is then created and mailed along with the DS-7002 to your employer’s office for you to pick up when you arrive for your internship.
 A digital copy of your DS-7002d will also be provided to participants.

 Can I cancel my English classes early to begin my internship?
 Can I get a tuition refund?